 Orange Nebula’s battle cry is to “think bigger.”
 Internally we come together and build worlds.
+Create beauty.
 We dream up all the crazy stuff irradiated spore vacuums can do.
 Our Kickstarter campaigns where we invite the community to join in the shenanigans provide glimpses into what it is truly like in O-Neb HQ.
 But here’s the crazy thing, we aren’t a board game company.
 Sure we’ve created two IPs and launched an expansion for Vindication (by we, I mean, I generously attach myself to the acclaimed brilliance of Marc and Tom.
 Okay.
 I am done pandering).
 But we look around the world around us and dream products into existence.
 We encourage each other, in the belief that iron sharpens iron.

 As humans, we are innately curious and creative beings.
 We crave beauty.
 Other than redeeming our souls, what purpose does art serve to move us forward?
 The Orange Nebula Flight Crew isn’t isolated in this respect.
 All throughout recorded history we see the impressions of previous generations spurring the futures ones into greatness.